 Isn’t it fun what a little paint can do?
 Check out what she found yesterday for her next project below.

-True story: We were headed out to run our errands and it was trash day, and as I was telling my kids to keep their eyes open for a score, we passed a house and my daughter said, “Mama, there’s one!”
-Lo, and behold, there was this sweet piece for her to work on next.
+True story: We are headed out to run our errands and it is trash day.
+As I was telling my kids to keep their eyes open for a score, we pass by a house and my daughter said, “Mama, there’s one!”
+Lo, and behold, there is this sweet piece for her to work on next.
 She’s got my eye, I tell ya!